Updated December 1, 2021.

 The next argument is usually as follows:

-“But even if their testosterone levels are regulated, they still have gone through testosterone-driven puberty and are taller, bigger, stronger and that’s an advantage.”
+“Even if testosterone levels are regulated, they still have gone through testosterone-driven puberty and are taller, bigger, stronger and that’s an advantage.”

 Let’s put trans folks aside for a second.
 Let’s say we have a 6’3” cisgender (so, not transgender) woman who plays basketball.
-People say, “Yep, she was made for basketball!”
+People say, “Yep, she was made for basketball!
+Look how tall she is, look how big her hands are… she’s made for basketball!”

-Okay, now let’s bring trans folks back in and say we have a 6’ (not even 6’3) trans woman.
+Okay, now let’s bring trans folks back in.
+Say we have a 6’ (not even 6’3) trans woman.
 People immediately say that’s unfair.
 The reality is this accusation is often transphobic, sexist, and misogynist (trans women’s gender expression is often policed and accused of being “too masculine“ or “manly“).
 The accusation is also racist: many of the trans women who have been attacked are Black and brown trans women.
 There is no coincidence here.
-This is the repeated shaming and policing of Black and brown women’s bodies in sport.
+This is the repeated policing of Black and brown women’s bodies in sport.

 And this is not new.
 Think of Serena Williams who has been repeatedly policed in sport (another article about her here.)
 Simone Biles was recently attacked for supposedly having an unfair advantage because she was able to complete the Yurchenko double pike which was supposedly “too dangerous” for other athletes to attempt.
 Read more about that here: